MicrosoftDocs/well-architected/well-architected/cost/optimize-vm.md

 Virtual machines can be deployed in fix-sized blocks.
 These VMs must be adequately sized to meet capacity demand and reduce waste.

-For example, look at a VM running the SAP on Azure project can show you how initially the VM was sized based on the size of existing hardware server (with cost around &euro;1 K per month), but the real utilization of VM was not more than 25% - but simple choosing the right VM size in the cloud we can achieve 75% saving (resize saving).
+For example, look at a VM running the SAP on Azure project can show you how initially the VM was sized based on the size of existing hardware server (with cost around &euro;1 K per month), but the real utilization of VM wasn't more than 25% - but simple choosing the right VM size in the cloud we can achieve 75% saving (resize saving).
 And by applying the snoozing you can get additional 14% of economy:

 ![Run cost optimization](../_images/run-cost-optimization.png)

-It is easy to handle cost comparison when you are well equipped and for this Microsoft provides the set of specific services and tools that help you to understand and plan costs.
+It's easy to handle cost comparison when you're well equipped and for this Microsoft provides the set of specific services and tools that help you to understand and plan costs.
 These include the TCO Calculator, Azure Pricing Calculator, Azure Cost Management (Cloudyn), Azure Migrate, Azure Cosmos DB Sizing Calculator, and the Azure Site Recovery Deployment Planner.

 Here are some strategies that you can use to lower cost for virtual machines.